 Dr Luke Smith will first take a thorough history from you during an interview.
-Information may also be requested from other parties, such as a family member or treating medical professional.
+Information may also be requested from other parties, such as a family member or treating health professionals.
 He will then administer some paper and pencil type activities to measure your thinking and memory skills.
 Following analysis of assessment results, feedback and a report will be provided.

 Further information about neuropsychology and neuropsychological assessment can be found on the Australia Psychological Society website.